 The club has a sectioned off workshop area at the back of the Silversmith Room where our faceting equipment is kept.

 There is a nominal cost involved for materials used.
-Information relating to each class can be found in the course details provided at the Club.
-All classes attract the standard workshop fee.
+Information relating to each class can be found in the course details folder provided at the Club.
+All classes attract the standard attendance workshop fee.
 All training is provided without charge.

 A Novice Silversmithing Class is run a few times a year.
 We also have faceting, chain maille, wire wrapping, carving and the occasional enamelling classes as well.
 Other specialised classes may also be run during the year depending on the availability of trained volunteers.